Shan-V/paylocity-employee-karate/README.md

   Java HotSpot(TM) 64-Bit Server VM (build 17.0.1+12-LTS-39, mixed mode, sharing)
   ```

-- **Apache Maven 3.9.6**: Make sure Maven is installed and part of the `PATH`.
+- **Apache Maven 3.9.6**: Ensure Maven is installed and part of the `PATH`.
 Verify the installation by running:
   ```sh
   mvn --version
   ```